uvaai/ml1/99 exam/material/content.md

 ## Allowed tools

-For the exam you are allowed to use a pen, pencils, eraser and ruler, which will be useful for questions where you are asked to draw a graph or some part of a data set.
-In addition, you are allowed to use a basic calculator (so not a graphical one) for any computations you might need to do.
-However, any calculations you'll need to do by hand will be small, so in principle a calculator should not be necessary for these.
+For the exam you are allowed to use a pen, pencils, eraser, ruler and a calculator.
+The ruler and pencil will be useful for questions that require drawing or plotting of graphs and the calculator for any questions that require computation.
+Note that if you bring a graphical calculator to the exam, you might be asked to show any additional programs on the calculator (only relevant if you've added programs your graphical calculator).

 ## Additional material